-The simple answer is yes, local police can board your boat to enforce the law.
-They can inspect your boat to ensure you are in compliance with boating laws and deliver fines or harsher punishments if required.
-Check your provincial boating laws to ensure you are in compliance.
+Yes, local police can board your boat to enforce the law.
+They can inspect your boat to ensure you are in compliance with boating laws and deliver fines if required.
+Check your provincial boating laws to ensure you are following the law.

 What safety equipment is required on a boat?

 Quite a few safety items are required on-board a boat.
 These items can help keep you safe and ensure an enjoyable time on the water.
-For motorized craft less than 6 metres in length, various safety equipment is required by law.
+For motorized craft less than six meters in length, various safety equipment is required by law.
 For up-to-date requirements, please check with your local authorities.
 Safety equipment can include:

-- A buoyant heaving line 15+ metres in length
+- A buoyant heaving line 15+ meters in length.

-- Manual propelling device (such as a paddle) or an anchor with 15+ metres of reach
+- Manual propelling device (such as a paddle) or an anchor with 15+ meters of reach.

-- Sound-signalling device such as an emergency air horn
+- Sound-signaling device such as an emergency air horn.

-- Navigation lights (when the craft is used either at night or during periods of reduced visibility)
+- Navigation lights, for when the craft is used either at night or during periods of reduced visibility.

 What is the first thing you do in a boating accident?

 The first thing you should do is ensure everyone involved is okay.
 Once you determine the severity of the accident, you can decide if you need to call for help.
-If you have boat insurance, gather all necessary information, and if you need insurance coverage, contact a insurance broker.
+If you have boat insurance, gather all necessary information and contact your insurance broker when you are safely back on land.